Acute anterior uveitis (AAU)

 How will the drops effect my eyesight?

 The drops will dilate your pupil (make it bigger).
-This will cause blurring of your vision and difficulty in focusing.
-The drops may also increase your sensitivity to light but using these drops is an important part of your treatment for AAU.
-If your pupil is not dilated, your inflamed iris will stick to the lens which may lead to complications.
+This will cause blurring of your vision and difficulty focusing.
+The drops may also increase your sensitivity to light.
+However, using these drops is an important part of your AAU treatment.
+If your pupil is not dilated your inflamed iris will stick to the lens, which may lead to complications.

-You may need intensive pupil dilating drops to make sure that your pupil is fully dilated before you go home.
+You may need intensive pupil dilating drops.
+These drops make sure that your pupil is fully dilated before you go home.

 Can I drive home from my hospital appointment?

-We advise you not to drive to your appointment as we may put drops in your eyes that will dilate your pupil, which will affect your vision.
-If necessary, please arrange for someone to bring you to your appointment and collect you afterwards.
+No. Do not drive to your appointment.
+We may put drops in your eyes that will dilate your pupil and affect your vision.
+Please arrange for someone to bring you to your appointment and collect you afterwards.

-We always examine both the affected and unaffected eye, as there are times when the inflammation is in both, however only one eye will have symptoms.
+We use drops to examine both the affected and unaffected eyes, as there are times when the inflammation is in both.
+However, only one eye will have symptoms.

 Can I continue to wear contact lenses?